It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 If you haven’t got actual work to do, there is a growing list of free online activities, learning and resources that you can access - more of that in tip number 7.

-Suggestion: Create a timetable or plan for tomorrow that will help you to feel purposeful and in control.
+Action: Create a timetable or plan for tomorrow that will help you to feel purposeful and in control.

 2. Set challenging but achievable goals